 - The interpretation of the regulations rests solely with the Committee

-White tennis clothing is available for sale from the shop at the tennis pavilion.
+White tennis clothing is available for sale from Rackets.ie store at the rear of the clubhouse.